Homebuilding Insights

 To prevent frustrating tangles:

-• Use light reels, cardboard tubes, or hang them on large hangers.
+• Use light reels, cardboard tubes, or large hangers.

 • Secure strands with Velcro or twist ties.

-• For shorter fairy lights, wrap around paper towel rolls.
+• For shorter fairy lights, wrap them around paper towel rolls.

-Holiday tape, specialty wrapping paper, bows, tags, and gift bags can easily get lost in the shuffle with general craft supplies.
-Keep them together in a dedicated gift wrap station so you’re ready for birthdays and special occasions year-round.
+Holiday tape, wrapping paper, bows, tags, and gift bags can easily get lost when mixed with general craft supplies.
+Keep everything together in a dedicated gift wrap station so you’re ready for birthdays and special occasions year-round.

 Ideas for wrapping organization: